 environment.
 In essence, the individual can restructure their

-experience in their environment as they drawing upon new associations
+experience in their environment as they draw upon new associations

 and control their behavior.

 Kugler & Turvey (1987) explain that information in the

 ecological approach to and action is interpreted as the mean

 by which the learner channels the mapping of information and

 with the demand of the task (Newell, 1991).
 Invariant properties